souramoo/commentoplusplus/README.md

 - [FIXED: Deleted comments not returned in array](https://gitlab.com/commento/commento/-/merge_requests/170)
 - [NEW FEATURE: Reinit widget functionality for Single Page Applications](https://gitlab.com/commento/commento/-/merge_requests/182)
 - NEW FEATURE: Wildcards possible in domain name (so can serve %.example.com)
+- NEW FEATURE: Support of the Perspective API for spam detection (https://www.perspectiveapi.com/)

 I've sent in merge requests for a lot of the above but I don't know when they'll be accepted, so here's a ready to use version with all batteries included to help out fellow bloggers!